 - Total integration gearshift system.

 2. Cannondale Slice 105 – Best Choice for Value

 Out of all the triathlon bikes on the list, this one will be the best bang for your buck.
 It incorporates a lot of technology to make you ride faster and at a decent price.
 Whether it’s the super skinny AERO SEAVE or the aero teardrop shaped tubing, or even the smooth spinning Shimano RS11 wheels, this bike is built to do one thing and one thing only: ride fast.
 The only real problem I foresee is getting used to riding much faster than you’re used to.
 So take your time, progress through your training, and BE SAFE.
 Enjoy zipping down the streets, the sharp curve on the bends, and your sprint to the finish line because this bike is designed to do all three.
 Its users say its ride and handling is efficient, light, and climb-friendly along with being comfortable for longer mileage.

-- Cons – direct mount brakes, not the best aerodynamics.
+- Not the best aerodynamics.

 3. Cervelo P5X – Best Choice for Versatility

 The Cervelo P5X is designed not just to meet the needs of a professional, but to meet the needs of a beginner as well.
 This bike, unlike the many different triathlon bikes on the market, was built for ALL triathletes at ALL skill levels.
 It implements micro and macro adjustability, aerodynamically integrates storage, stress-free packing.
 Whether you’re on a professional level or simply on level one, you can be confident when purchasing this bike.
 It will be just as effective for your first triathlon as it will be on your one-hundredth triathlon.
 Its users praise it for being impressively light and fast.

 - Very little lateral give.